datakind/affordable-housing-tooling/workstream1/documentation/README.md

 would be the maximum funding permissible for a portfolio for which the sum of the total project cost adds to ten million dollars.
-*Note that the constraint on this multiplier is based on total project cost, which includes funds from state or local governments, even though the CMF tool calculates a multiplier that is the ratio of private funding to CMF funding, which is also a useful metric.*
+*Note that the constraint on this multiplier is based on total project cost, which includes funds from state or local governments, even though the CMF tool calculates a multiplier that is the ratio of private funding to CMF funding, which is also a useful metric for evaluating projects.*

 1. Sixty percent of rental affordable housing units must be located in either Areas of Economic Distress or High-Opportunity Areas for Eligible-Income Families.
-That is, the sum of ```txtUnitCount``` aggregated across all projects in the portfolio must be located in Census Tract Areas that are designated as either Areas of Economic Distress or High-Opportunity Areas for Eligible-Income Families.
+That is, 60 percent of the sum of ```txtUnitCount``` aggregated across all projects in the portfolio must be located in Census Tract Areas that are designated as either Areas of Economic Distress or High-Opportunity Areas for Eligible-Income Families.